catpea/catpea-project/database/furkies-purrkies/poem-1395/index.md

 chapter: 8
 ---

-There are two silent and invisible forces at play, the trickery of forced indoctrination that mis-shapes minds.
+In many places around the world, there seem to be two silent and invisible forces at play, the trickery of forced indoctrination that mis-shapes minds.

 And the power of self education,